MoneyGram provides a quick and flexible service for basic transfers and cash pickup. However, it is expensive and has low transfer limits.

-Over its history, MoneyGram has adapted its business model many times on its way to becoming one of the most popular currency transfer services in the world.
-Its brand has fostered a lot of trust among the public at large for being a safe and reliable provider of domestic and international payments.
+Over its history, MoneyGram has adapted its business model many times on its way to becoming one of the most popular services in the world.
+Its brand has fostered a lot of trust among the public for being a safe and reliable provider of international remittances.

-Since the merger of the companies and the adoption of a single brand, MoneyGram has quickly become one of the largest providers of money transfer services in the world.
-It currently sits only second to Western Union in terms of annual transfer volume on behalf of its customers.
-Then in 2004, Viad sold their interest in the service, and MoneyGram was eventually listed on the NASDAQ as a publicly-traded company.
+Since the merger and the adoption of a single brand, MoneyGram has quickly become one of the largest providers of money transfer services in the world.
+It currently sits only second to Western Union in terms of annual transfer volume.
+Then in 2004, Viad sold its interest and MoneyGram was eventually listed on the NASDAQ as a publicly-traded company.

-MoneyGram is currently led by Alex Holmes as CEO, who has over 10 years of experience in the company.
+MoneyGram is currently led by Alex Holmes as CEO, who has over 10 years of experience at the company.
 He is supported by Larry Angelilli who acts as Chief Financial Officer, and Kamila Chytil who is Chief Operating Officer.
-Andres Villareal oversees all regulatory challenges as Chief Compliance Officer, while Aaron Henry has been appointed as General Counsel and also performs Corporate Secretarial duties.
+Andres Villareal oversees all regulatory challenges as Chief Compliance Officer.

 MoneyGram International Inc.